 Using Google Ads allows you to show up only for the queries that are most relevant to your business.

 This guide breaks down all the different elements that go into creating your first Google Ads search campaign.
-Understanding how all of this works can be a challenge, so for this guide, I will be using a fictional company as an example.
+Understanding how all of this works can be a challenge, so for this guide I will be using a fictional company as an example.

 The fictional company is a moving company based here in New York City called Acme NYC Movers.
-It’s a local moving company that does almost all its business in the city, and it’s looking to expand and grow its customer base and book more moves.
+It’s a local moving company that does almost all of its business in the city, and it’s looking to expand and grow its customer base and book more moves.

 Time to Complete: 2 Hours

 In this chapter we go over how to come up with your break even value for conversions in Google Ads, walk through the keyword research process, and explain how to determine an adequate budget for your campaign.